fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice_4.md

 However, the `Object#equal?` method does compare whether two objects occupy the same space in memory, and is seldom overridden by custom methods within classes, as this is a consistent way of comparing object identities.

 #### What is the `===` method?
 By default, the `Object#===` method returns `true` if two objects occupy the same space in memory (same as the `BasicObject#==` method).
-However, mnost classes override this method to compare whether the object passed as an argument is part of the set on which the method is called.
+However, most classes override this method to compare whether the object passed as an argument is part of the set on which the method is called.
 It is commonly used in `case` statements when evaluating whether conditions in the `when` statements are met.
 ```ruby
 String === 'hello'
 # => true